Heroic Warriors

 In Zoar’s appearances in the Golden Books, she (as the animal form of the Sorceress) was more or less colored like the toy, but with some additional red accents, and sometimes with a white body:

-In later mini comics, Zoar would be portrayed in pale blue or sometimes pink:
+In later mini comics, Zoar and the Sorceress would be portrayed as white or sometimes pink:

 A toy-accurate version of Zoar eventually made it into the mini comics in 1985: